Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 Friday classes will be devoted to lab activities, project work time, or exams.
 Students are expected to come to class to work on these activities.
 Labs will comprise of longer and more involved problem sets incorporating topics from the current and prior weeks.
 Students can elect to work on labs in groups of up to three people.
 Labs will be reviewed through GitHub Classroom where feedback will be provided.
 Alternatively, Friday class times can be used for in-class work on larger projects.
 Lastly, some Friday class periods will be used to host in-class exams.

-For a full list of assignments and due dates, please see the course schedule. **!!!
-LINK**
+For a full list of assignments and due dates, please see the course [schedule][].

 {{% notice info %}}
 This is a 4-credit course, meaning that by federal guidelines, you should be spending about 9 hours per week on this course outside of class.